gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     File Manager.

 ---
-## Simple Vocab
+## Bulk Metadata Editor
 ---

-You'll install the Simple Vocab plugin next because it is needed by the AvantElements plugin.

-Follow these steps to install and configure the Simple Vocab plugin:
+Follow these steps to install Bulk Metadata Editor:

 -	Go to the Omeka `Plugins` page
--	Click the `Install` button for `Simple Vocab`
+-	Click the `Install` button for `Bulk Metadata Editor`
+-   The plugin has no configuration options

+---
+## CSV Import+
+---
+Follow these steps to install CSV Import+:

+-   Go to [cPanel] and choose `File Manager`
+-   Create this folder: `public_html/digitalarchive/files/import`
--   Leave **Apply to Files** unchecked
+-	Go to the Omeka `Plugins` page
+-	Click the `Install` button for `CSV Import+`
+-   Accept the default configuration
 -   Click the `Save Changes` button

--   Click `Simple Vocab` in Omeka's left admin menu
--   Add vocabularies for the **Rights**, **Subject**, and **Type** elements
-    For each element:
+---
+## Geolocation
+---

+!!! note ""
+    Skip this task if the installation will not be using the Geolocation plugin.

+!!! warning ""
+    The only Digital Archive installation that has the Geolocation plugin installed is Southwest Harbor Public Library and it uses a version modified by AvantLogic; however, the Library has deactivated the plugin because too much advertising shows up in the maps.

+Follow these steps to install the Geolocation plugin:

+-	Go to the Omeka `Plugins` page
+-	Click the `Install` button for `Geolocation`
-    -   Choose the element name from the **Element** dropdown
+-   Configure the plugin as appropriate for the installation
+-   Click the `Save Changes` button

+---
+## OAI-PMH Repository
+---

+!!! note ""
+    Skip this task if the installation will not ingested by the Digital Public Library of America.

+Follow these steps to install the OAI-PMH Repository plugin:

+-	Go to the Omeka `Plugins` page
+-	Click the `Install` button for `OAI-PMH Repository`
-    -   Copy/paste the values from another installation into **Vocabulary Terms**
+-   Configure the plugin as appropriate for the installation
 -   Click the `Save Changes` button

 ---